-Choking results from obstructed airway and can potentially lead to cardiac arrest.
+Choking results from the obstructed airway and can potentially lead to cardiac arrest.
 The treatment for obstruction varies depending on the degree of obstruction.
 It can be severe or mild obstruction.

 First aid for obstruction is the same for children older than a year and adults.
-For mild obstruction, the victim may have symptoms of coughing, not breathing or wheezing.
+For mild obstruction, the victim may have symptoms of coughing, not breathing, or wheezing.
 For this case, the rescuer should encourage the victim to cough and calm them down.
 If the obstruction persists, call for emergency medical services.

 How to Perform Heimlich Maneuver?

-- For infants less than a year old do not attempt blind finger swift.
+6. Infants less than a year old do not attempt blind finger swift.

-- Call for specialized help (911).
+7. Call for specialized help (911).

-- Use back blows or chest thrusts to clear the obstruction.
+8. Use back blows or chest thrusts to clear the obstruction.

-Basic Life Support Training
+CPR and Basic Life Support Training

 Basic Life Support training is covered under CPR and AED training programs.
-These programs are available online at an affordable cost.
+These programs are available online at an affordable cost and follow the latest guidelines of the American Heart Association.
 There are various advantages of taking online CPR certification over in-person training.
-If you choose online CPR course, you get to acquire the same level of skills at a fair price at your convenience.
+If you choose an online CPR course, you can acquire the same level of skills at a fair price at your convenience.

 |Enroll Now for Online Basic Life Support (BLS) Certification Classes at just $44.95.|